ggjy/P2Net.pytorch/README.md

 ### Results

-The model is based on Resnet50.
+This model is based on ResNet-50.
 Input images are resized to 384x128.

-**Note that the result may be better than Table 9 in the paper.
+**Note that results may be better than Table 9 in the paper.
 (Setting here is batchsize 48 on 1 GPU)**

 | Method | Rank-1 | Rank-5 | Rank-10 | mAP | Model |
 | :----- | :-----: | :-----: | :-----: | :-----: | :-----: |